-The traditional black and green flash is now black and red, which will be familiar to the Marines from the flashes worn on their jerseys.
+The traditional black and green flash is now navy blue and red, which will be familiar to the Marines from the flashes worn on their jerseys.

 This colour scheme and the rectangular flashes date back to the Second World War, and June marks the 80th anniversary of the introduction of the first Army Commando units.

 The green and black dagger worn by members of 3 Commando Brigade has switched arms to the right shoulder and the Union Jack on the left arm is replaced by a ‘tactical’ White Ensign to highlight the Royal Navy connection.

 The kit issue will also include a waterproof jacket which will replace both the combat jacket and waterproof gortex jackets the Marines currently wear.

 The differences with the current Personal Clothing System (PCS) uniform are mostly symbolic in that the Marines will not be wearing the same standard rig as the Army for the first time in decades.

 The uniform is an off-the-shelf option rather than having a specifically designed uniform, which is a cost-saving measure seen more regularly since the conflict in Afghanistan with equipment ranging from rifles to boots.